linkerd/website/linkerd.io/content/2/tasks/troubleshooting.md

 ## √ no clock skew detected {#pre-k8s-clock-skew}

-This check verifies whether there is a  clock skew between system running the `linkerd install` command and the Kubernetes node(s), causing potential issues.
+This check verifies whether there is clock skew between the system running the `linkerd install` command and the Kubernetes node(s), causing potential issues.